 A: Yes!
 Project LEA will cover the full cost of *tuition for the Education Specialist (Ed.S.) degree (32 semester hours).
 Current (2015/16) graduate tuition at UT is $548.58 per semester hour.
 So, the USDOE will pay $1,645.74 for 3 semester hours; $3,291.48 for 6 semester hours, etc. *Note: Project LEA can cover only in-state tuition costs.

 A: A stipend provides payment to cover student costs other than tuition (e.g., general fees, internet access, etc.).
 You will receive the stipend after successful completion of each class.
 You will receive a stipend of $120 for EACH semester hour completed successfully ($360 for each 3 semester hours; $720 for 6 semester hours; $1080 for 9 semester hours).

 A: Students are responsible for all costs except tuition.
 As with all universities, there are a variety of ancillary fees (e.g., application fees, general fees, technology fee, service fee).
-Current (2013/14) UT fees are approximately $450 for 6 semester hours.
+Current (2015/16) UT fees are approximately $470 for 6 semester hours.
 Students are also responsible for all textbook costs.
 There are also one-time fees (approx. $200) related to your admission to UT’s graduate program.
-However, as noted previously, your stipend will help cover these costs.
+NOTE: Students are responsible for payment of these ancillary and one-time admission fees prior to the beginning of Spring semester classes on January 9, 2017.
+However, as noted previously, in subsequent semesters your stipend will help cover the fees costs.
 Please see LEA Tuition and Fees for full details on costs.